Great Fergana Canal

 The Great Fergana Canal (Ферганский канал, Фарғона Канал, Fargʻona Kanali, قناة فرغانة) is an irrigation canal located on the Fergana Valley between Uzbekistan and Tajikistan in Central Asia.
-The project was constructed in 1939 by 160,000 Uzbek and Tajik collective farm workers from the former Soviet Union and was completed in forty-five days.
+The project was constructed in 1939 by 160,000 Uzbek and Tajik (mainly Uzbek) collective farm workers from the former Soviet Union and was completed in forty-five days.
 The canal is 270 kilometers long with over 1,000 hydrotechnical plants located along the waterway, 50 of which are known to be significantly important.

 History

-For many centuries prior to Soviet control of the region, water in Central Asia belonged to feudal-bey landlords who made living conditions for peasants in the region harsh; citizens lived in thirst, hunger and poverty and this forced many to flee from the area.
-The revolution allowed for a reformation of social and economic relations in Central Asia and for all citizens in the region.
+For many centuries prior to Soviet control of the region, water in Central Asia belonged to feudal-bey landlords.

-On September 17 1939, the Pravda Vostoka announced Central Asia's dream of obtaining water a reality though the construction of the Great Fergana Canal.
-Usman Yusupov, the First Secretary of Central Asian Committee of the Communist Party of Uzbekistan announced that Soviet villages would no longer have a hauz, where drinking water had worms, but would instead have more efficient drainage canals that would prosper the region.
-The Soviet government along with the expansion of transportation infrastructure and Uzbek soviet citizens who invested in the region transformed a once dry Russian colony into a lively flowering valley that would also serve as a center for Soviet life.
-The canal symbolized the progress of the union and announced the Soviet Union's future prosperity of the region, it also served example of care and guidance from the Stalinist state towards Central Asian citizens into modern age and socialism.
+On September 17, 1939, the Pravda Vostoka announced Central Asia's dream of obtaining water as a reality though the construction of the Great Fergana Canal.
+Usman Yusupov, the First Secretary of Central Asian Committee of the Communist Party of Uzbekistan, announced that Soviet villages would no longer have a hauz, where drinking water had worms, but would instead have more efficient drainage canals that would prosper the region.
+The Soviet government along, with the expansion of transportation infrastructure and Uzbek soviet citizens who invested in the region transformed a once dry Russian colony into a lively flowering valley that would also serve as a center for Soviet life.
+The canal symbolized the progress of the union and announced the Soviet Union's future prosperity for the region, it also served as an example of care and guidance from the Stalinist state towards Central Asian citizens into modern age and socialism.

-A negative ecological change that the Great Fergana Canal created was the desiccation of the Aral Sea as a result of poor water management and overuse.
+A negative ecological change caused by the Great Fergana Canal created was the desiccation of the Aral Sea as a result of poor water management and overuse.